 Analysis of the Arab-Israeli conflict based on contextual data

-The “War Cycle” on the Arab-Israeli conflict is still relevant, even if it seems attenuated.
+The effect of the “War Cycle” on the Arab-Israeli conflict is still relevant today, even if it seems attenuated.
 We need to take into account the fact that wars are much stronger when they occur during phases of amplification.

 Prospects for settlement

 The Hamas massacres of October 7, 2023 have provoked a trauma equivalent to that of September 11, 2001 for Americans.
 There is no longer any reason for the Israeli military reactions that followed.
 More than 10,000 Palestinians dead for 1,400 Israelis.
 How many will die before the fighting is over?
 Several tens of thousands, probably.
 Even if Hamas were destroyed, that wouldn’t solve anything.
 It’s the future inspection and control system that will be key to the future of Gaza and a possible settlement.

 This war of 2023 should re-launch a process to settle this conflict, but it will take several years to succeed.

 The November 2023 update destroyed the forecast for a war in the 2022-2026 period.
 If you want to find the forecast made possible by the “War Cycle”, refer to an earlier version, such as War and Peace and the Cycle – FR – JBR – 2022-01-23 .
 In the Arab-Israeli conflict Context, you’ll find what was predicted.